By Alyssa Gregory

 One of the things I do to get around this problem is keep a running list of topic ideas I can pull from when I’m short on ideas.
 But where do those ideas come from?
 I have five go-to places that never let me down.

 1. Other Blogs

 One of the best places to find blog post ideas is other blogs.
-I have a hefty list of blogs that I subscribe to, and they are excellent sources.
+I have a hefty list of blogs that I subscribe to, and they are excellent sources of ideas.
 My inspiration rarely comes from other blogs’ general topics, though.
 There’s nothing worse than regurgitating an idea someone else wrote about for their blog.
 I’m usually inspired by a sentence, reference or statement made in the post.
 Or try sharing an opposing viewpoint with a link back to the post that inspired you.

-I read a decent amount of business books, but my favorite books are fictional thrillers.
+I read a decent amount of business books, but my favorite “down time” books are fictional thrillers.
 It may be surprising, but I am often inspired to write a post on a specific topic by character dialog or the way an author phrases something in a book.
 I even wrote a post on how starting a business is like being a detective once.

 Kids provide an abundance of inspiration for me.
 That happens when you work from home!
 Many of my posts have references to my kids and the impact they have on my work and life.
 But my kids also inspire me to write posts like this one: Five Principles for Success in Business and Preschool.

 I don’t have much time to watch television, but I do check in on some of my favorite shows on occasion.
 Just like books, I am often struck with blog post topic ideas by TV show plots, dialog and characters.
 I once wrote about what we could learn from comedian Kathy Griffin that we could apply to business blogging.